tmalthouse/thmalthou.github.io/nyuvid.md

 ---
 layout: page
-title: Maze
+title: NYU Application Videp
 permalink: /nyuvid
 ---

-If you're seeing this, there's been a technical problem...
+If you're seeing this, the video hasn't been uploaded yet...